robertvacareanu/skema_scala/README.md

 One peculiarity is that we do not provide an index.
 The initial implementation has been to index on the fly.
 While this can be ok for small-scale applications, if one repeteadly grounds over the same targets, it can become unnecessarily slow.
 To address this while maintaining the same simple interface, each grounder has a function called `mkFast`, which receives an `IndexSearcher` as parameter and returns a `Grounder`.
 The idea is to allow each grounder to store the index locally.
 Please see the `Fast*` variants (e.g., `org.clulab.scala_grounders.grounding.FastExactGrounder`).
 One can call `mkFast` on an already `Fast` grounder to change the underlying index.
+For convenience, an overloaded version of `mkFast` is provided, which takes a `groundingTargets: Seq[DKG]` as parameter (instead of `is: IndexSearcher`), but only for `SequentialGrounder`.
+The underlying implementation is simple: just create an `IndexSearcher` and call the original `mkFast`.

 ### More information
 We provide tests, where one can see how each grounder can be used in isolation together with some expected behavior.